 Assuming that larger families generate more laundry, a gas dryer may have greater benefits.
 The increased energy efficiency and faster drying times can decrease costs and maximize convenience when drying multiple loads per week.

 That being said, are you wondering, “what type of dryer should I buy if I don’t have a large family?”
 While other considerations may impact you more, even smaller families can benefit from a gas dryer’s efficiency and speed.

-An electric dryer is still $50-$100 less expensive than the average gas dryer, making for a lower upfront purchase price.
+Electric dryers are usually $50-$100 less than the average gas dryer, making for a lower upfront purchase price.
 However, higher electricity rates, increased energy consumption, and longer drying times can lead to higher overall costs.